top of page

 Dark and obscure women's a capella love songs from the turn of the 20th Century resurface once again in a parallel universe - an imaginary world where secular Yiddish-speaking youth of the mid-20th Century re-discover their Jewish roots by playing their grandparents’ folk music in their garage bands.
 In this world, Yiddish language and culture transcend nostalgia, vaudeville theater and ultra-orthodox Judaism.
 Here, Yiddish-speaking women are free to sing, speak and flaunt their hair in public.

-Zisl Slepovitch Ensemble & Sasha Lurje: Where Is Our Homeland?
+Zisl Slepovitch Ensemble & Sasha Lurje

 In 2018, the Fortunoff Video Archive for Holocaust Testimonies, along with musician-in-residence D. Zisl Slepovitch and former Hartman fellow Sarah Garibova, began production of an album of songs recalled in testimonies.
 This album, Where is Our Homeland?
 Songs from Testimonies in the Fortunoff Video Archive, reached fruition in Fall 2019, composed and arranged by musicologist and musician D. Zisl Slepovitch.